jquery-archive/PEP/README.md

 Due to the difficult nature of polyfilling new CSS properties, this library will use a touch-action *attribute* instead.
 In addition, run time changes involving the `touch-action` attribute will be monitored for maximum flexibility.

+Touches will not generate events unless inside of an area that has a valid `touch-action` defined that is not `auto`.
+This is to maintain compositiong scrolling optimizations where possible.

 ### Browser Compatibility
 #### Full Support